 Assume higher or lower growth in goods produced and services provided.
-Economic Growth is measured in Gross Domestic Product (GDP) per person and is a key driver in energy consumption.
+Economic Growth is measured in Gross Domestic Product (GDP) GDP: Gross Domestic Product.
+The total value (money) of goods produced and services provided in a country during one year. per person and is a key driver in energy consumption.
 Alternatives exist to meeting people’s needs through economic frameworks not based on constant GDP growth.

 - Global efforts to reduce overconsumption and embrace voluntary simplicity.